interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 lockAdditionalCollateral
 ------------------------

-The Vault locks additional collateral as a security against stealing the Bitcoin locked with it.
+The vault locks additional collateral as a security against stealing the Bitcoin locked with it.

 Specification
 .............